 Review the Academic Calendar

 Review the Academic Calendar for important dates including first day of class, registration and add/drop deadlines, and holidays.

 Attend New Student Events

 Select the News & Events tab to RSVP for upcoming welcome events.

-Drop-in to an upcoming Registration Workshop for support with claiming your CUNYfirst account and registering for courses.
+Drop-in to a Registration Workshop for support with claiming your CUNYfirst account and registering for courses.

 New Student Virtual Q&A Session

-Join the conversation and ask your burning questions prior to orientation at our summer New Student Virtual Q&A session.
+Join the conversation and ask your questions at our New Student Virtual Q&A session.
 Dates and Times to be announced.